Hyde Park Dental Care offers after-hours emergency dental services to our existing, as well as new clientele.

 Emergency Case Study: Cracked tooth after root canal treatment

 Dr Joffe was contacted by a new patient on a Saturday afternoon.
-She had been referred by a loyal existing client and complained of tooth ache on the upper left side of her mouth.
+She had been referred by a loyal existing client and complained of a toothache on the upper left side of her mouth.
 The patient was seen for an after-hours appointment on the same day.
 She had cracked her upper left 2nd premolar tooth (as pictured to the left).
 The tooth had been previously root canal treated.

 A pain-free injection, using the STA Wand machine, was administered and the loose tooth fragment was easily removed.
 A temporary filling was then placed and the patient returned home feeling comfortable and pain-free, giving her time to make a decision regarding the treatment options that Dr Joffe had discussed with her.